-Most posts fall into one of these three categories.
+Most social posts fall into one of these three categories.
 Figuring out your approach will determine how you will write your caption.
-For example, a customer testimony will most likely have a more inspirational approach where as product post will have a more informational approach.
+For example, a customer testimony will most likely have a more inspirational approach whereas a product post will have a more informational approach.

 Your industry will also determine which approach you go with.
-For example, Tactycs’ posts are usually in the educational category as we post how to guides, infographics etc. Another example would be a business in the career coaching industry where majority of their content will be inspirational.
-The nature of a career coaches business is to get the most out of you, so their social content should reflect that!
+For example, Tactycs’ posts are usually in the educational category as we post how-to guides, infographics etc. Another example would be a business in the career coaching industry where the majority of their content will be inspirational.
+The nature of a career coach business is to get the most out of you, so their social content should reflect that!

 However just because the majority of your content falls under one category doesn’t mean you can’t use the other approaches.
 Feel free to switch every so often.